 Do you want a flowering plant that can take the hot heat and last through the winter?
-Euryops is low maintenance and good on the budget!
-I waited over a year before writing about this plant so I could document what animal/critters would eat our Euryops.
+Euryops are low maintenance and good on the budget!
+I waited over a year before writing about this daisy like plant so I could document what animal critters would eat our Euryops.

 It is a pleasure to state Euryops are CRITTER proof; NOT even the Javelina ate our daisy bushes!
 Replacing desert plants can become costly; therefore this Euryops cultivar VIRIDIS rates HIGH on our list!